Journey around Japan without leaving Madrid

 It must be highlighted that Madrid has five Japanese restaurants with a Michelin starThe Literary Quarter is home to Yugo the Bunker (Calle de San Blas, 4), an establishment specialised in quality Japanese cuisine, run by the chef Julián Mármol.
 Toki (Calle de Sagasta, 28) the restaurant belonging to the sommelier Marcos Granda is in Chueca, which is committed to fine Japanese cuisine.
 The hands of the chef Tadayoshi Teddy Motoa review the evolution of Japanese cuisine, from the past to the present.

-On the other hand, in Tetuán, the chef David Arauz and the sommelier Álvaro Prieto are running Zuara Sushi (Calle del Pensamiento, 28), a small sushi restaurant where the most genuine flavours of Japanese cuisine can be savoured.
+On the other hand, in Tetuán, the chef David Arauz and the sommelier Álvaro Prieto are running Zuara Sushi (temporarily closed due to change of location), a small sushi restaurant where the most genuine flavours of Japanese cuisine can be savoured.
 In the Salamanca neighbourhood, we can visit Ricardo Sanz Wellington (Calle de Velázquez, 6), a space belonging to the creator who many consider to be the best chef in the preparation of Japanese food.
 Finally, close to Plaza de Castilla, next to Paseo de la Castellana, the chef Hugo Muñoz runs Ugo Chan (Calle Félix Boix, 6), a restaurant that offers a particular vision of Japanese cuisine, combined with touches of cuisine from Madrid and Spain.

 Toki

 The range of Japanese food in Madrid is as extensive as it is varied.
-There are a lot of options, from more refined and classical options to those that are combined with other culinary traditions.
-Among them, we can highlight Hattori Hanzo (Mesoneros Romanos, 17) in Malasaña, just a short distance from Plaza de Callao, which recovers the spirit of Japanese taverns and moves away from the typical sushi, with a menu based on typical dishes of traditional Japanese cuisine.
+There are a lot of options, ranging from more refined and classical options to those that are combined with other culinary traditions.
+Mateo Honten (14, San Mateo) can be highlighted, which is run by the chef Edo Kobayashi and offers the perfect combination of Japanese cuisine, signature cocktails and a cosmopolitan atmosphere.

 In this selection, we cannot leave out Yokaloka (Santa Isabel, 5), the restaurant run by Yoka, a Japanese woman who loves flamenco and who started out with a small stall in Antón Martín Market and she was forced to expand due to the popularity of her dishes.
 It is an example of the best traditional Japanese food: sushi, maki, ramen, nigiri, chirashi...